mist64/geos/README.md

 `config.inc` contains lots of compile time options.
 Most of them have not been tested recently and may not work.

+By default, the "BSW" version of GEOS is built, which is the same binary as English GEOS 2.0.
+The following options can be set to 1 to build different versions:

+* `cbmfiles = 1`: The [cbmfiles.com](http://www.cbmfiles.com/) version.
+It starts out with a different date, and has some variables in the kernel pre-filled.
+* `gateway = 1`: The patched KERNEL shipped by gateWay 2.51.
+It contains a slightly modified BSW font, has the `Panic` code replaced with code to swap the disk driver on a RESTORE press, and it loads `GATEWAY` instead of `DESK TOP` as the shell.

 ## Source Tree

 * `Makefile`